UYRONG/COMP550FinalProject/README.md

-# COMP550FinalProject
+# Author Profiling based on Time-sensitive lexical behavior
-COMP 550 Final Project
+This is the final project for COMP 550 Fall 2021.